prince224466/Data-Slush-task/README.md

 ## Overview

 This talent recommendation system for DataSlush matches creators with potential talent based on job requirements.
-The system uses text embeddings and Gemini AI for basic analysis and provides recommendations for job postings.
+The system uses text embeddings and Gemini AI for analysis and provides recommendations for job postings.

 ## Project Structure